Articles and multimedia computer discs

 "THE HUMBLE HEART" - A Forty Year Survey of Shaker Music - PineTree Multi-media DVD (PTM 1050) - 2016

-Roger and his wife, Gail [seated in the front row at right and left sides in the above picture] are Founding Members of the Friends of the Shakers at Sabbathday Lake, Maine.
-Several of the songs he edited, "Welcome, Welcome" and "We Will All Go Home With You" have been sung at the annual meetings of the Friends of the Shakers at Sabbathday Lake and at Shaker Seminars held each year in different locations.
+Roger Lee Hall and his wife, Gail [seated in the front row at right and left sides in the above picture] are Founding Members of the Friends of the Shakers at Sabbathday Lake, Maine and joined in 1974.
+The other Founding Member is Edward Brown [seated in the front row center].
+In the back row are the former Presidents of the Friends of Sabbathday Lake.
+Several of the songs edited by Mr. Hall, "Welcome, Welcome" and "We Will All Go Home With You," have been sung at the annual meetings of the Friends of the Shakers at Sabbathday Lake and at Shaker Seminars held each year at different locations.